 The exercise program included five to 10 minutes of warm-up, 30 minutes of exercise at 80-85% maximum heart rate, followed by five to 10 minutes of cool-down.
 Participants exercised an average of 2.5 days per week, and over the first eight weeks of training, exercise duration and intensity were gradually increased to target levels.

 Saliva samples were collected before and after completing the program, and at specific times immediately after waking up (0, 0.25, 0.50, and 0.75 hours after awakening) and at periods throughout the day (three, six, nine, and 12 hours after awakening).

 Overall, cortisol secretion of Parkinson’s patients more closely resembled that of healthy people after they had completed the training program.

 Results showed there was an average 19% reduction in cortisol secretion, compared with the pre-training period.
 In addition, while cortisol reduction was significant during the times immediately after waking up, it was not in the periods later in the day.

 “These data support the need for further exploration of HPA axis dysregulation in Parkinson’s disease,” the researchers wrote.
 “To understand not only its potential role in the mechanisms underlying non-motor symptoms of Parkinson’s, but also its responsiveness to intervention studies such as physical exercise that can improve non-motor symptoms.”

-The post New DBS Method Eases Both Cognitive and Motor Symptoms in Parkinson’s Patient, Study Shows appeared first on Parkinson’s News Today.
+The post Endurance Exercise May Help Manage Cortisol Levels in Parkinson’s Patients, Study Suggests appeared first on Parkinson’s News Today.